Dr Patricia Kingori

 - MSc in Global Health Science module 13 lead: International Research Ethics

-Patricia Kingori, PhD, is a Wellcome Trust Biomedical Society and Ethics Fellow at the Ethox Centre, University of Oxford.
-Her disciplinary background is in Medical Sociology and her current interests research interests lie at the intersect of sociology of science and medicine and a critical examination of ethics with a particular interest in the frontline practitioners of medical research, the politics of health and what research and guidelines come to mean in practice.
-Her work has focused on the views, values and experiences of fieldworkers and similar frontline workers involved in collecting data and interacting with research participants.
-This has taken place in East Africa but has recently extended its focus to South East Asian and West African countries.
+Patricia’s particular interests lie in the frontline practitioners of biomedical research, the politics of health and the everyday meaning of research and ethical guidelines in practice.
+Her work has focused on the views, values and experiences of fieldworkers and other frontline research staff involved in collecting data and interacting with research participants.
+This research has taken place in various African locations but has recently extended its focus to South East Asia.
+More recently, Patricia’s ongoing research on frontline experiences of ethical issues in real-world conditions has extended to examinations of the experiences of:

 Good and Bad Research Collaborations: Researchers' Views on Science and Ethics in Global Health Research.